 I know what you’re thinking now.
 Sure, all you need to do is drink more coffee and watch the pounds fall off.
 Unfortunately, caffeine doesn’t provide that kind of magic, but it’s still suitable to support a weight loss diet.

 The problem is that once your body is exposed to too much caffeine, it may become less effective.
 And it could cause insomnia and jitters.

 More on the side effects later.

-Many people who want to lose weight take green tea due to its antioxidant effects.
+Many people who want to lose weight take green tea since it's considered one of the best natural fat burners due to its antioxidant effects.